-A complete textbook listing is made available on BNC College (https://bncvirtual.com/harrisburgu) at the time of registration.
-Textbooks are made available for student purchase through the services of BNC College, which has an online store for new and used textbook purchase or rentals.
+A complete textbook listing is made available from the Harrisburg University bookstore (www.harrisburgubookstore.com) at the time of registration.
+Textbooks are made available for student purchase through the services of Ambassador, which has an online store for new and used textbook purchases or rentals.
 Textbooks and other supplies (if specified for a course) must be obtained by the student prior to the first day of class.
+Students are not required to purchase books from Ambassador.